Formalizing Learning from Language Feedback with Provable Guarantees

 \subsection{Measuring Information in Feedback}

-Without any connection between feedback and reward, learning to minimize regret from feedback is impossible.
-Intuitively, for LLF to be feasible, language feedback must contain information that can infer the solution, like reward, action rankings, or whether an action is optimal.
-To study LLF learnability, we need a way to quantify this information.
-Since it is impossible to categorize and enumerate all possible language feedback in general (i.e., we cannot always embed language feedback into a finite-dimensional vector), we adopt a weak, implicit definition of information based on a sensing function.
+Without any connection between feedback and reward, learning to minimize regret from feedback is provably impossible.
+Intuitively, for LLF to be feasible, language feedback must contain action-relevant information, such as reward, action rankings, or whether an action is optimal.
+We need a way to quantify this information to study learnability.
+Since it is impossible to enumerate all possible language feedback, we adopt a weak, implicit definition that exposes only the information the agent can extract.

-We introduce the notion of a {\it verifier} to formalize information the agent can extract from feedback.
-The verifier represents a mechanism that assesses whether a hypothesis is consistent with observed feedback given to an action; for example, a verifier implemented by an LLM may rule out hypotheses that are semantically incompatible with feedback observations. \begin{assumption}[Verifier] We assume that there is a verifier, which defines a loss $\ell: \AA \times \OO \times \HH \to [0,1]$, and the agent has access to the verifer through $\ell$.
+We introduce the notion of a {\it hypothesis verifier}, a mechanism that, given an action, observed feedback, and a candidate hypothesis, determines whether the hypothesis is {\it consistent} with the feedback.
+This definition is deliberately distinct from a reward model or a correctness oracle.
+Intuitively, the hypothesis verifier serves a role similar to unit tests.
+It does not certify that a hypothesis is true, only that it has not been contradicted by what was observed, e.g., a hypothesis verifier may rule out hypotheses that are semantically incompatible with the feedback. \begin{assumption}[Hypothesis Verifier] There is a hypothesis verifier, which defines a loss $\ell: \actions \times \OO \times \HH \to [0,1]$, and the agent has access to the verifier through $\ell$.
 For any action $a\in\actions$, feedback $o\in\observations$ and hypothesis $\eta\in\HH$, the value $\ell(a, o, \eta)$ quantifies how well $\eta$ aligns with the feedback on action $a$.
-If $\eta$ is consistent with $o$ on action $a$, then $\ell(a,o,\eta) = 0$; otherwise, it returns a non-zero penalty. \end{assumption} A concrete example may help ground this abstract assumption.
-Suppose the agent chooses an action $a$ corresponding to a text summary of a story, and receives feedback $o$ in the form of text critique, such as: ``The summary is mostly accurate, but it misses an important detail about the main character's motivation.''
-Suppose each hypothesis $\eta \in \HH$ corresponds to a set of rubrics to judge summaries.
-A verifier must output a score $\ell(a,o,\eta)$.
-If a rubric $\eta$ implies that summaries should capture the main character's motivation, then $\ell(a,o,\eta)=0$, indicating consistency.
-Otherwise, the loss value is positive.
-Such a verifier can be implemented by prompting an LLM to assess whether the feedback $o$ is consistent with applying rubric $\eta$ to the summary $a$.
+If $\eta$ is consistent with $o$ on action $a$, then $\ell(a,o,\eta) = 0$; otherwise, it returns a non-zero penalty. \end{assumption}